Last updated

 Before diving into each, here is a general overview of the main personas using Frontegg:

-• Environment: environment tokens and users who have access to the environments in the Frontegg portal, i.e users with Admin and Backoffice roles have highest level of access and can configure and devise advanced security and authentication aspects for their customers (i.e., their end users), and do so in multiple environments (development, staging, QA, and production).
+• Environment: Environment tokens and users who have access to the environments in the Frontegg portal.
+Users with Admin and Backoffice roles have the highest level of access and can configure and implement advanced security and authentication features for their customers (i.e., their end users), across multiple environments (development, staging, QA, and production).
 Environments control advanced configurations and the visual interface of the accounts in each environment.

 • Account: Accounts (tenants) are end-user accounts.
-Accounts can add and manage users via their self-service portal view.
-Account configurations are devised by the environment.
+Accounts can add and manage users via their self-service portal.
+Account configurations are defined by the environment.

-• Sub-account: Sub-accounts are accounts that are part of a hierarchical business model that allows for sub-account management.
+• Sub-account: Sub-accounts are accounts within a hierarchical business model that allows for sub-account management.
 Note that sub-account capabilities must be enabled for the parent account.
-See [Hierarchies (Sub-account Management)]for more information.
+See Hierarchies (Sub-account Management) for more information.

-• User: Users are end-customers on the environment and the direct users of accounts.
-When working in a hierarchical model, an admin user in tenant A, for example, may also be able to make changes in the sub-accounts of tenant A and their subset users.
+• User: Users are the end-customers of the environment and the direct users of accounts.
+In a hierarchical model, an admin user in tenant A, for example, may also be able to make changes in the sub-accounts of tenant A and their subset users.
 User Permission scope is defined by the user's Role.

 architecture